wp-plugins/groupdocs-viewer/readme.txt

 * New tabs view.

 = 1.2.1 =
-* Updated compatibility, and tags
+* Updated compatibility, and tags.

 = 1.2 =
-* Fixed a bug relating to url encoding in the file variable
+* Fixed a bug relating to url encoding in the file variable.
-* Fixed issue relating to security warning in Chrome
+* Fixed issue relating to security warning in Chrome.

 = 1.1 =
-* Fixed 2 path related bugs
+* Fixed 2 path related bugs.

 = 1.0 =
-* Initial release
+* Initial release.